ksashwin12/randompy/README.md

-# Just some code snippets using python
+# Just some random code snippets using python